Plugin documentation follows this short message from our sponsor ;-)

 Create a new (empty) theme

 Click Create new theme and a box will slide down allowing you to give your theme a name.
-Note that the edit box automatically takes focus, so you can type straight away.

-No spaces or odd characters are permitted, because the name you enter is the name of the directory that will be created in the theme folder and them name of your theme’s class.
+No spaces or odd characters are permitted, because the name you enter is the name of the folder that will be created in the theme folder and the name of your theme’s class.
 If you do manage to use odd characters, the name will be “dumbed down” for you.
-Once the name is set, that is it; you cannot change it from within the interface.
-The only way to rename it is via your FTP client and in the PHP file if you know what you are doing.

 In order to avoid name clashes with other people’s themes, it is recommended that all themes you design begin with a unique 3-letter prefix of your own choosing, plus an underscore — exactly like plugins.
 Thus, smd_BlueMeanie might well be the name of a theme.
+When you have named your theme, click [Go] to create a folder in which it can reside.

 Extend an existing theme

-Click Base to create a new theme based on another.
-A box will slide down (the cursor focuses automatically in the box for you) so you may enter the name of your copy.
-Observe the naming convention, then click Go to create the new theme.
+Click [Base] to create a new theme based on another.
+A box will slide down so you may enter the name of your copy.

 Please remember, your theme will be dependent on the chosen theme and both must be present on a user’s system for the theme to work.
 It is worth ensuring that users of your theme are made aware of this dependency to avoid unnecessary frustration; perhaps add a link to the theme’s base, mention the dependency in the Help link and/or in the theme’s article on Textgarden.
 You will not be able to delete any theme from the list that has such a dependency, otherwise your admin side will stop working.